 What do I do if a service member’s suicide risk assessment indicates an elevated risk for suicide?

 If there is an immediate danger to the service member or to others, escort the service member to the SAMMC Emergency Department immediately, ensuring that unit personnel are available to remain with the service member until completion of the evaluation.
-If there is an increased concern but it does not constitute an emergency, or if you are unsure if it is an emergency, service members may walk in during duty hours to the Warrior Behavioral Health Service (permanent party) or the Campus Behavioral Health Service (trainees).
-Contact information for these services is available on the virtual terrain walk linked to the Suicide Prevention page and on the BAMC Behavioral Medicine Department home page.
+If there is an increased concern but it does not constitute an emergency, or if you are unsure if it is an emergency, service members may walk in during duty hours to the Multi-Disciplinary Behavioral Health Clinic (permanent party) or the Campus Behavioral Health Service (trainees).
+Contact information for these services is available on the virtual terrain walk linked to the Suicide Prevention page and on the BAMC Behavioral Health Department home page.
 No referral is necessary for a service member to access behavioral health services at BAMC.

 What resources are available at Fort Sam Houston to assist service members, families, and DA civilians who are having difficulties?